imqueue/imqueue.com/tutorial/index.md

 ### Installing @imqueue/cli

-As told before, command line tool allows integrations with GitHub, DockerHub and TravisCI.
+As told above, command line tool allows integrations with GitHub, DockerHub and TravisCI.
 You may consider CLI to do that or not.
 If not, it will only create local folders and files.
-So during the installation of the tool you have to make a choice for that.
+So, during the installation of the tool you have to make a choice for that.

 If you decide to use integrations, you must prepare GitHub and DockerHub namespaces.
 For GitHub you should use your user namespace or create an organisation.
-The same for DockerHub.
+The same is for DockerHub.

 - Go to [GitHub](https://github.com).
-Create an account or log-in existing.
+Create an account or log into existing.
   Go to "Settings" -> "Organizations".
-Click "New organisation" and create one you will use as a namespace.
-Or just use your account name as namespace for publishing your app repositories.
+Click "New organisation" and create the one you will use as a namespace.
+Or just use your account name as a namespace for publishing your app repositories.
 You will also need to create an auth token which grants @imqueue/cli to create and write to repositories in that namespace.
-To do that go to "Settings" -> "Developer settings" -> "Personal auth token" and create one.
+To do that, go to "Settings" -> "Developer settings" -> "Personal auth token" and create one.
 - Go to [DockerHub](https://hub.docker.com/).
 Create an account or log-in existing.
 Go to "Organizations" tab and add a new organisation which